The Value of My Private Brazilian Jiu Jitsu Lessons

 6. Visual/physical/hearing impaired clients have asked me to provide them with solutions for their unique challenges.

-Are you starting to see the value in extra-time, reduced injuries, an emphasis on longevity, and customized training?
+Are you starting to see the value of care, extra-time, reduced injuries, an emphasis on longevity, and customized training?
 I hope so.
-And, I hope this helps you understand why my clients keep returning each week or month for more lessons.
+And, I hope this helps you understand why my clients keep returning each week or month for additional lessons.

 If you’d like to experience these things for yourself, send me an email and let’s get training!